Spectrum & Development

 This new space was born from a beautifully coincidental meeting of the minds... the moment when two women had an idea.
 LCAC Executive Director Michelle Whitlow, M.S., and Chanel Patana, PNP of Lewis County Pediatrics & Family Medicine, both long dedicated to improving health equity outcomes for rural communities, found themselves in a conversation that quickly uncovered something special: they had been quietly dreaming of the same thing.

-Their shared vision soon expanded thanks to the generosity of Dr. Real McGraw, owner of Napavine Family Chiropractic.
+Their shared vision soon expanded thanks to the generosity of Dr. Real McGraw and his family, owners of Napavine Family Chiropractic.
 As fate would have it, Dr. McGraw owned an adjacent lot and, without hesitation, offered his support, saying simply, “Tell me what you need.”
 In a time when space, investment, and community trust are all hard-won, Dr. McGraw’s generosity and belief in the vision were extraordinary.

 Now, thanks to this powerful partnership, Dr. McGraw is building the new facility that will house both Lewis County Pediatrics and Family Medicine and the Spectrum & Development Community Center, in Napavine, Washington.
 His commitment to health equity and collaborative community care made this dream a reality, not in theory, but in concrete, walls, and open doors.